Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: Introduction

 The theoretical description of transmission M\"{o}ssbauer spectroscopy is available for quite general cases.
 However, in a CEMS\ experiment, the electron transport from the M\"{o}ssbauer nucleus to the sample surface is rather complex which renders the calculation of the electron yield difficult.
 There exist semi-empirical formulae (based on Monte-Carlo simulations) providing the probability of the escape of an electron emitted with a given energy at a given depth below the surface \cite{Liljequist78}, which can be built into the numerical algorithms, but seemingly do not allow analytical solutions, which would provide more thorough insight.
 As a result, most spectroscopists, when evaluating CEM spectra, neglect the use of such escape functions and assume that the sample is very thin.
-In case of perpendicular incidence and non-enriched samples, this may be justified, unlike for slanted incidence and for absorbers enriched in the M\"{o} ssbauer-active isotope, when polarization- and angle-dependent blackness effects are appreciable.
-Even from otherwise quite general treatments of multilayer structures, e.g. \cite{NagyFero06} discussion of polarization and blackness effects are missing.
-Papers that qualitatively elaborate such effects e.g. \cite{Olszewski08}, leave room for improvement in regard of generality and mathematical thoroughness.
-The opposite extreme is the grazing incidence (below \(1^\circ\)) CEMS spectroscopy \cite{Irkaev93_2}, for which the theory is well established, but, as we shall see, at such angles, a different approximation of the theory applies.
-Moreover, experimental feasibility of grazing incidence CEMS using radioactive sources is quite limited due to solid angle reasons, which enables the use of less than a fraction of \(\approx10^{-5}\) of the source intensity.
+In case of perpendicular-incidence and non-enriched samples, this may be justified, unlike for tilted incidence and for absorbers enriched in the M\"{o} ssbauer-active isotope, when polarization- and angle-dependent blackness effects are appreciable.
+Even from otherwise quite general treatments of multilayer structures, e.g. \Refonlinecite{NagyFero06} discussion of polarization and blackness effects are missing.
+Papers that qualitatively elaborate such effects, e.g. \Refonlinecite{Olszewski08}, leave room for improvement in regard of generality and mathematical thoroughness.
+The opposite extreme is the grazing incidence (approximately below \(3^\circ\)) CEM spectroscopy \cite{Irkaev93_2}, for which the theory is well established, but, as we shall see, at such angles, a different approximation of the theory applies.
+Moreover, experimental feasibility of grazing incidence CEMS using radioactive sources is quite limited due to the fact, that the intensity is distributed in the complete solid angle, which enables the use of less than a fraction of \(\approx10^{-5}\) of the source's activity.